 You already know Momo Beach is one of the best beaches in Bohol and Panglao, but it also stands out for its marine life.
 Without needing a tour and just a few meters from shore, Momo Beach has a pretty reef dotted with sandy patches where it’s not hard to run into sea turtles.

 In this area of Panglao the water is quite shallow, so at low tide it’s a bit tricky to get in.
-Even so, they’ve set up a kind of sandy “path” to make it easier to reach the deeper area.
+Even so, they’ve created a sort of sandy “path” to make it easier to reach the deeper area.
 If you have water shoes, bring them—they’ll be very useful.

 4. Dumaluan – White Beach – Libaong